SilkRose/Pony/stories/scrap-story/scrap-story.md

 Applejack chuckled.
 "Yea, we probably should have used a dolly.
 You wanna get one side and I'll get the other?"

-"I think I can get it with my magic," Oxide said as she lit up her horn, a glow appearing around the stove.
+"I think I can get it with my magic," Oxide said as she lit up her horn and a glow appeared around the stove.
 With a little bit of straining, she lifted it up and carefully placed it in the center of her first wagon, the one she was pulling directly.

 Applejack closed her mouth and wiped away the shocked expression from her face.
 "Wow, you got some strong magic on you there girl."